 - OCR/search capability

-The use of optical character recognition (OCR) can also have a notable impact on your project’s success.
-OCR turns a picture of your document into an editable document that you can now search, edit and manipulate.
-OCR accuracy will vary greatly depending on the quality of your documents, so performing a test prior to live production is advisable.
+The use of optical character recognition (OCR) can also have a major impact on your scanning project’s outcome.
+OCR turns a picture of any document into an editable file that can be changed or updated as needed.
+OCR accuracy will vary greatly depending on the quality of your organization’s original documents, so ILM recommends testing a sample document first.